plgd-dev/doc/content/en/tutorials/ocf-conformance-testing.md

 #### Using Iotivity-lite devices

-Several of the CTT test cases require 1 or more devices to by running.
+Several of the CTT test cases require 1 or more devices to be running.
 Moreover, these devices must support several operations including - register, deregister, login, logout and others.
-You can use [cloud_tests device](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_certification_tests.c) from the Iotivity-lite repository.
-This device supports all operations required by CTT.
+Please use [cloud_tests device](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_certification_tests.c) from the Iotivity-lite repository, which is a device created for the purpose of running cloud conformance tests.

-How to compile and run `cloud_tests` device:
+The steps needed to compile and run `cloud_tests` device with plgd hub #bundle's mock OAuth2.0 server follow:

 1. Checkout [IoTivity-Lite](https://github.com/iotivity/iotivity-lite):